maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 <br>
 <br>
 <br>
 It's just stylized text, and I like it.
 If I do this for View Thought all that's really left for me to do is find the right typeface for my logo.

-In the next chapter we're going to thoroughly explore typography, and jumping ahead, based on the teachings of that Chapter 11 I chose the following typeface for View Thoughts logo:
+In the next chapter we're going to thoroughly explore typography, but jumping ahead, based on the teachings of that Chapter 11 I created the following simple logo:

+![][Logo]

+Nice!

+The typeface I chose for the logo is:

 - [Quatro Sans][]

   > We are pleased to introduce you to Quatro Sans.
 An undeniably modern typeface with construction principles that attempt to find the balance between machine and hand.

 I chose this typeface because we're building things at View Thought, and to me this font captures that feeling.
 My inspiration for this logo came from an [article][] I read.
-With that typeface in hand, and using the techniques in the article, I created the following simple logo:
+With that typeface in hand, and using the techniques in the article, View Thought's logo was born.

-![][Logo]

-Nice!

 Modular Scales
 --------------